iamteedoh/aapCredsDecrypt/README3.md

 Contributions and improvements to the script are welcome.
 When submitting changes:
 - Ensure compatibility with the AWX/AAP environment.
 - Update this README accordingly.
-- Provide clear commit messages and document any new features.
+- Provide clear commit messages and document any new features, please.
+This is VERY IMPORTANT!!!

 ---